MicrosoftDocs/office-developer-client-docs.ru-RU/docs/visio/new-in-visio-for-developers.md

 ---
-title: Новые возможности Visio для разработчиков (en)
+title: New in Visio for developers
 manager: soliver
 ms.date: 09/18/2015
 ms.audience: Developer